Low Carbon Living

-In the UK, average energy use results in the generation of the equivalent of 12.5 tonnes of CO2 per person per year (Chris Goodall).
-Even government policy acknowledges that greenhouse gas emissions need to be reduced by 80% by 2050.
+In the UK, average energy use results in the generation of the equivalent of 12.5 tonnes of CO2 per person per year (Chris Goodall)*

-Around 6 tonnes is the result of domestic energy and personal transport (including international air travel) and is therefore relatively easy for individuals to monitor and reduce.
+Around half of this is the result of domestic energy and personal transport (including international air travel) and is therefore relatively easy for individuals to monitor and reduce.

 The other half covers food, leisure, goods purchased, workplace and infrastructure.
 This is hard to measure and we haven't done much yet to tackle our share.

 - Eco refurbishment of a Victorian house in Brighton

 - Sustainable Energy Academy - map of energy efficient homes

 - David MacKay - lots of detailed information and practical advice

 UK averages and how to calculate your carbon footprint:

 * "If we are to have any hope of meeting our obligations to others on this planet, as well as to unborn generations, we need to slash today's unsustainable and dangerous 12.5 tonnes of greenhouse gas emissions per person, bringing it down to no more than 3 tonnes each." - Chris Goodall